JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 cd react_frontend/ && yarn install && yarn run dev
 ```

-Another way to solve it is to try to delete the generated image and do it again, you can follow the instructions in: [How to generate a radi](https://github.com/JdeRobot/RoboticsAcademy/blob/humble-devel/docs/generate_a_radi.md).
+Another way to solve it is to try to delete the old RADI image and download it again.

 ### Using Docker run